 Kenwood KR-7050

 This is a Kenwood offering from 1979-1980.
 It’s the Kenwood KR-7050 and supplies 80 watts per channel in to 8 ohms.
 It has a very good tuner and features Wide/Narrow IF selection and incorporates 5 ceramic filters.
 The styling is fairly typical of the late 70’s but not quite as sharp or sleek as the Pioneer SX series of the same era.
-Still, it was built in Japan and is a very good quality receiver and the IF selection is something most Pioneer’s did not have.
-It’s a great feature to have when trying to tune in a weak station that is adjacent to a strong station.
+Still, it was built in Japan and is a high quality receiver.
+The KR-7050 retailed for $660.

 The Kenwood KR-7050 also featured: